paintfilltool/paintfilltool/README.md

 as known as coolingtool or cooling

-i lost the credentials for my previous account
+i lost the credentials to my previous account